wwoskie/gapzilla/README.md

 - `hpa`: all other hairpins detected that do not match stability criteria
 - `ins{n}`: possible insertion sites, where `n` is a score from 1 to 4.
 Score 4 can only be achieved when site is surrounded by 4 stable hairpins (`hpt`s): two on the left (forward and reverse) and two on the right.

-Output can be opened by any tool that allows view of `.gbk` files like ugene or SnapGene.
+Output can be opened by any tool that allows view of `.gbk` files like UGENE or SnapGene.

 # **Requirements**
 ```